 Regardless of whether you're in an in-person meeting all together or collaborating in your cloud-based SRM across the world, everyone on the team will have access to the stakeholder data they need.
 With this access, every team member can see what's new, what their team members are working on, current risks with stakeholder issues, outstanding tasks, and more.

 This understanding gained from a quality SRM empowers your teams to work together to make innovative and strategic suggestions for your next steps forward.

 The fastest and easiest Stakeholder Relationship Management (SRM) software: Jambo

 When choosing the best SRM for teamwork, you want to choose one that’s been built with team collaboration in mind.

 Our SRM, Jambo, has been designed to help teams work together faster and easier than ever.
 Jambo helps you and your team to collaborate in real-time to track, report, and stay on top of your stakeholder information for more positive project outcomes with the ability to build stronger stakeholder relationships along the way.

-If you’re interested in seeing a quick overview of what Jambo can offer your team, check out our 2-minute highlight video by clicking the image below!
+If you’re interested in seeing a quick overview of what Jambo can offer your team, check out our one-minute explainer video by clicking the image below!